Title IX - Sexual Assault and Victim Advocacy

 Mandated Reporters

-Individuals may also choose to report incidents of prohibited conduct to College employees
+Individuals may also choose to report incidents of prohibited conduct to university

-not specifically designated above.
-The following is a list of Mandated Reporters who
+employees not specifically designated above.
+The following is a list of Mandated Reporters

-All Mandated Reporters are required to report incidents to the College's Title IX
+All Mandated Reporters are required to report incidents to the university's Title

-Coordinator or designee who will determine the most appropriate course of action to
+IX Coordinator or designee who will determine the most appropriate course of action

-IX requirement that the College take immediate and corrective action if an employee
+IX requirement that the university take immediate and corrective action if an employee

 knows or, in the exercise of reasonable care, should have known about sexual or gender-based